Jenn-y/object-detection-quest-mr/README.md

 1. Install Five Server extension to Visual Studio Code
 2. Start the server (config file is present in the root folder)

-With everything running, you are able to open the website url in Meta Quest 3 browser and enjoy object detection in mixed reality environment.
+With everything running, you can open the website url in Meta Quest 3 browser and enjoy object detection in mixed mixed-reality environment.